alliemicbill/the-study-zone/Readme.txt

 project: the study zoon
-By: allie mcclure, gabriel malabanan
+By: allie mcclure, gabriel malabanan, Kirian khanna
 contact: alliemicbill @gmail.com, aem51564@uga.edu
 Description:
 This is a prototype of a website that can create a conducive space for studying